D2KLab/HarvestingTablesInTheWild/report/report.md

 [^macdonald]: [https://dataverse.library.ualberta.ca/dataset.xhtml?persistentId=doi:10.7939/DVN/SHL1SL](https://dataverse.library.ualberta.ca/dataset.xhtml?persistentId=doi:10.7939/DVN/SHL1SL)

 Table extraction is the first step of this whole process.
 This process of extraction includes filtration of useless tables, proper formatting and consistent storage of tables to create a corpus.
-This process includes classification of tables into one or more semantic (such as subject header, table header) and/or syntactic (such as row and columns) features.
+This process includes the classification of tables into one or more semantic (such as subject header, table header) and/or syntactic (such as row and columns) features.
-The work by Balakrishnan et. al. [15] used a collection of simple rules and machine learning classifiers to extract tables with overall accuracy of 96%.
+The work by Balakrishnan et. al. [15] used a collection of simple rules and machine learning classifiers to extract tables with an overall accuracy of 96%.

 Table interpretation is the act of giving semantic meaning to raw table data.
 Among many other steps, this includes determining the data types of columns, the semantic object entities of each column and the relations between columns.